 No country is completely safe, but Egypt is not as dangerous as the media might make you believe, either.

-There are certain parts of Egypt that are no-gos right now (like most of the Sinai and the Western Desert), and yes there there have been recent terror attacks in Egypt that have claimed lives.
-But to put it in perspective, there have been terror attacks in places like London and Las Vegas in recent months that have been deadly, too.
+There are certain parts of Egypt that are no-gos right now (like most of the Sinai and the Western Desert), and yes there there have been terror attacks in recent years in Egypt that have claimed lives.
+But to put it in perspective, there have been terror attacks in places like London and Las Vegas in recent years that have been deadly, too.

 The main touristy sites in Egypt are no more dangerous than popular places you might visit in the US or Europe.
 There's a strong military presence at most major sites in Egypt (armed guards, metal detectors, and bag checks become second nature as you visit temples and museums) but I didn't find myself feeling “in danger” at any point during my trip to Egypt.